MatthewDailey/two-step-plan-mcp/README.md

-# Two-Step Plan MCP Server
+# Two-Step Plan MCP

-A [ModelContextProtocol](https://modelcontextprotocol.io) server that implements a three-step planning process inspired by the observation that having Claude critique its own plans often leads to better, simpler solutions.
+I wanted to try the approach in this tweet so Claude wrote this code. https://x.com/JohnONolan/status/1942889686646521900

 ## How it Works